TRANSFORMATIVE READING

 Olivia Fialho

-Creator and convenor of Transformative Reading teaching and research
+Creator and convenor of the Transformative Reading Program

 I am Assistant Professor at the Comparative Literature section at Utrecht University and Senior Researcher in Empirical and Computational Literary Studies at the Huygens Institute (KNAW, Royal Dutch Academy of Arts and Sciences).